Cottage Cheese Queso Dip (High Protein)

 Ingredients

-3. Fresh garlic: A fresh garlic clove adds the perfect punch of garlic-y goodness to this dip.
-You can sub 1-2 teaspoons of garlic powder if you don’t have any fresh on hand.
+3. Fresh garlic: A fresh garlic clove adds the perfect punch of garlicky goodness to this dip.
+You can sub 1 teaspoons of garlic powder if you don’t have any fresh on hand.

-4. Diced green chiles: Grab a 4-oz can of diced green chiles or you could use jalapeños!
+4. Diced green chiles: Grab a 4-oz can of diced green chiles or you can use jalapeños too.

-You’ll also need a blender, immersion blender or food processor to blend your queso.
+You’ll also need a blender or food processor:

 How to Make Cottage Cheese Queso